 Student Eminent Society

-The College of Liberal Arts Student Eminent Society is a select group of Liberal Arts undergraduate students that serve as official hosts and hostesses for CLA events throughout the academic year.
-The Student Eminent Society (SES) is responsible for assisting the college and development staff with academic, donor, and alumni events such as football tailgates and donor receptions.
+The College of Liberal Arts Student Eminent Society is a select group of Liberal Arts undergraduate students that serve as ambassadors to the College of Liberal Arts.
+Student Eminent Society members have the opportunity to be liaisons between the students, faculty, and alumni of CLA, as well as the official hosts for CLA events throughout the academic year.
+The Student Eminent Society (SES) is responsible for assisting the college and development staff with academic, donor, and alumni events.

 The Student Eminent Society meets at 6:30 p.m. every other Tuesday of each month during the Fall and Spring semesters.
 All meetings are mandatory.
 Officers meet the Tuesday before each meeting to discuss important topics and prepare the agenda for the next general meeting.